 The American Express Gold Card is a fantastic charge card for lovers of food and travel.
 Formerly known as the Premier Rewards Gold Card, this card was revamped in 2018 to much acclaim.
 Amex raised the card’s annual fee to $250 (NOT waived the first year), made it’s earning structure more powerful, and added some new benefits in the revamp.

 Furthermore, the Gold Card is the most lucrative Membership Rewards (MR) points-earning card.
 That is because it has the some of American Express’ highest bonus category multipliers in two useful categories.
 Plus, it’s one of the best-earning mid-tier cards in the industry.
 This makes it a great option for those who want to earn points but not pay an annual fee over $500.

-Furthermore, the Gold Card has a public sign-up bonus worth 35,000 MR points.
+Furthermore, Amex is offering a public sign-up bonus worth 35,000 MR points for the Gold Card.
 It can be earned after spending $4,000 within the first three months.
 The minimum spend requirement used to be just $2,000.
 But Amex doubled it to $4,000 in October 2019 after the Green Card was revamped.
 Unfortunately, this makes the Gold Card’s bonus much less desirable than it used to be.
-I wish Amex would raise the number of points offered to the public to at least 50,000.
-This way, the bonus will be more valuable and competitive.

 Earning points is fantastic, but points earned are useless if they cannot be redeemed them for anything of value.
 Amex has multiple options for redemption: